princeton-computational-imaging/Delta-Prox/README.md

 out = prob.solve(method='admm', x0=b)
 ```

-We can also specialize the solver that adapts for learning-based bi-level optimization.
+We can also specialize the solver via bi-level optimization.
 For example, we can specialize the solver into a reinforcement learning (RL) solver for automatic parameter tuning.

 ```python